Book Cover

 "Expanding military modernization programs"

-The Radar Systems Market Market is driven by global defense modernization, with 61% of radar demand linked to military applications.
+The Radar Systems Market is driven by global defense modernization, with 61% of radar demand linked to military applications.
 NATO nations operate more than 4,200 advanced radars for missile defense and air surveillance.
 India, China, and Japan together invested in 1,200 new radars for airspace monitoring between 2020–2024.
 Long-range radars account for 37% of deployments, with ranges exceeding 500 km to detect hypersonic threats.
 Rising geopolitical tensions have led to 29% higher procurement of mobile radar units for tactical battlefield use.
 The USA leads with 2,800 installations, while China maintains 1,900 across strategic locations.

 RESTRAINT